Protect Developing Smiles with Preventive Dentistry for Kids

 One of the easiest ways to optimize your oral health is to maintain a regular schedule of having your teeth cleaned.
 A professional cleaning by Rocklin pediatric dentist Dr. Allison Trout will minimize the accumulation of plaque and calculus on your teeth.
 We will also provide you with instruction on personalized home care.

 It is important to know that research shows a connection between oral health and heart disease, diabetes premature in infants, low birth weight as well as other medical conditions.
-Regular check ups allow us to screen for any potential issues.
+Regular check-ups allow us to screen for any potential issues.
 Dr. Trout can determine treatment best suited to your specific needs.

 Advances in dental technology have afforded us the opportunity to bring you cutting edge dentistry in the form of digital radiography.
 In conjunction with lead aprons this helps minimizes the amount of radiation your child may receive.
 The images of your teeth, supporting bone and gums are stored in your child’s file for future reference.
-Digital radiography is faster, safer and environmentally friendly.
+Digital radiography is faster, safer, and more environmentally friendly.

 Fluoride is a naturally occurring mineral that helps strengthen and remineralize the outer layer of your tooth enamel, to help prevent cavities.
 There are two types of fluoride applications: External and Internal.